microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/teamsasyncoperationtype.md

 Types of [teamsAsyncOperation](teamsasyncoperation.md).
-Members are added here as more async operations are supported.
-Note that you must use the `Prefer: include-unknown-enum-members` request header to get the following value in this [evolvable enum](/graph/best-practices-concept#handling-future-members-in-evolvable-enumerations):
+Members are added as more async operations are supported.
+You must use the `Prefer: include-unknown-enum-members` request header to get the following values in this [evolvable enum](/graph/best-practices-concept#handling-future-members-in-evolvable-enumerations): `teamifyGroup`, `createChannel`, `archiveChannel`, `unarchiveChannel`.

 ## Members